 Neutral is the new black.
 Yes, you read that right!
-I feel like the word neutral gets a bad rap in the interior design world.
-People automatically associate it with bland, boring, or grandma-esque.
-Guess what, sweet friends…Neutrals are none of those things!
-Basing a room off of a neutral palette actually gives you more options.
-White does not have to mean coastal, and flax does not only belong in your Grandmother’s formal living room.
+The word “neutral” often gets a bad rap because it is normally associated with being bland and boring or cold and sterile.
+Guess what, sweet friends?
+Neutrals are none of those things!
+A room based on a neutral palette can be just as warm, cozy, and impactful as any other space, and it actually gives you more options for layering in color and texture to suit whichever style you prefer.
+White does not have to mean coastal, and flax does not belong in only your grandmother’s formal living room.

-This living room from Grand Traditional Homes is neutral, with modern touches brought in via fabric, lighting and styling.
+This living room from Grand Traditional Homes is neutral with modern touches brought in via fabric, lighting, and styling.

 I love a modern design when it’s executed well, and this one doesn’t disappoint.
 Notice the neutral colors chosen for the furniture, drapery, and woodwork.
 They are all combined with unique elements that give this room a classic, yet fresh and modern feel.

 This neutral living room designed by Haus Love is eclectic and fabulous.
 By mixing modern art pieces with neutral colors and oversized furniture, you are transported to a very European setting!